hpc-carpentry/tuning_lammps/_episodes/06-invoking-kokkos.md

    and 3D arrays to optimize performance on different hardware (e.g., GPUs prefer an opposite data layout to CPUs).

-> ## Kokkos: A developing library
+> ## KOKKOS: A developing library
 >
-> Why should we bother to learn about using Kokkos?
+> Why should we bother to learn about using KOKKOS?
 >
-> The primary reason for Kokkos being used by LAMMPS is that it allows you to write a
+> The primary reason for KOKKOS being used by LAMMPS is that it allows you to write a
 > *single* pair style in C++ without (much) understanding of GPU programming, that
 > will then work on both GPUs (or Xeon Phi or another supported hardware) and CPUs
 > with or without multi-threading.